Telular/mach2-coretech-integration-apis/AssetLinkGlobal/README.md

 ### AssetLinkGlobalTests

 Integration unit tests that exercise the AssetLink Global API.
-All support methods are demonstrated including provisioning.
+All supported methods are demonstrated including provisioning.
 Provisioning tests are set to "Ignore" to keep from running them over and over.